 Bosnian Burek - a baked phyllo pastry filled with meat, traditionally made in the former Ottoman Empire.

 - 1 medium onion finely chopped

 - 500 gms – 1 lb ground beef or lamb

 - ½ tsp salt

 - ¾ tbsp sweet paprika

-- Roll the tube of filo up on itself to from a spiral disc shape.
+Roll the tube of filo up on itself to form a spiral disc shape.
 Place the spiral onto the lined baking sheet.

 Bake in a pre-heated oven at 190°C – 375°F for 20-30 minutes, or until the dough is golden brown.

 Serve with some yogurt on the side.